Cao'an: Statuary and inscriptions

 The most remarkable Manichaean relic in the temple is the statue of Manichaeism's founder Mani, commonly referred to in the Chinese Manichaean tradition as the "Buddha of Light".
 According to an inscription, the statue was donated to the temple by a local adherent in 1339.

 While the statue may look like any other Buddha to a casual observer, experts note a number of peculiarities which distinguish it from a typical portrayal of the Buddha.
-Instead of being curly-haired and clean-shaven, as most other Buddha statues, this Buddha of Light is depicted having straight hair draped over his shoulders, and sporting a beard.
+Instead of being curly-haired and clean-shaven like most other Buddha statues, this Buddha of Light is depicted as having straight hair draped over his shoulders, and sporting a beard.
 The facial features of the prophet (arched eyebrows, fleshy jowls) are somewhat different from a traditional Chinese stone Buddha as well.
 It is even said that the stone Mani the Buddha of Light used to have a mustache or sideburns, but they were removed by a 20th-century Buddhist monk, trying to make the statue more like a traditional Buddha.

 Instead of looking down, as Buddha statues usually do, the Mani statue looks straight at the worshipers.
 Instead of being held in a typical Buddhist mudrā, Mani's hands rest on his belly, with both palms facing upward.